Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/13-measures-of-dispersion-questions/_index.md

 ---
-title: MEasures of Dispersion - questions
+title: Measures of Dispersion - questions
+content_type: project
+ready: true

+protect_main_branch: false
+ready: true
+submission_type: repo
+flavours:
+- none
 ---

+## How to submit your work

+Please follow the following instructions to submit your work:

+{{< contentlink path="project-submission-instructions/markdown-questions" >}}

+## Questions

 1. How does the range of a dataset change if the highest value increases but the lowest value remains the same?
 Provide an example illustrating this change.